BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 >
 > For additional information on The Path Forward, please [refer to the FAQ here](/blog/path-forward-faq).
 >
-> For a comprehensive writeup of the Barn Raise in detail, check out [A Farmer's Comprehensive Guide to the Barn Raise](https://snapshot.org/#/beanstalkfarms.eth).
+> _A comprehensive writeup of the new Barn Raise structure in detail will be released in the next day or so._